shemlick/jenkins-pipeline-ucd-plugin/README.md

 ```

 ## Release Notes
+### Version 2.19
+Fixed : Addition of latest version to specified component only instead of all components.

 ### Version 2.18
 Fixed APAR PH28324 - UCD Jenkins Plugin - Fail the Jenkins job if nothing is found to push to UCD( avoid false positive).